FIRST ALERT FORECAST | The latest from WRDW/WAGT First Alert Chief Meteorologist Riley Hale

 A slightly hotter and drier pattern looks to move in early next week as high pressure builds aloft.
 Highs will be in the mid 90s Monday and Tuesday with only isolated storm chances.

-Tropical Storm Grace should stay well south of the CSRA, but will impact Mexico this week.
-Tropical Storm Henri is another system we’re watching, it doesn’t look to have impacts in our area, but will meander near Bermuda this week before moving off to the north and east.
+Tropical Storm Henri is another system we’re watching, it doesn’t look to have impacts in our area, but could affect the New England coast by Sunday.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.